Castle Building Centres Group: History

-The name changed to Castle Building Centres Group Limited in 1982.
+In 1982, the company name was changed to Castle Building Centres Group Limited.
 The company at this time had grown to 157.
 The first Castle logo appeared in brown, white and gold.
 Castle was among the first to introduce the concept of the drive-thru lumberyard concept.

-As "big box stores" emerged in Canada, Castle's member stores continued their growth as independent businesses looked for competitive advantages.

-It was apparent that the focus on lumber and building materials set the typical Castle store apart.
-Optional supplemental programs were made available to help member stores with their specific needs, such as local fliers, television spots, health & safety tools, and insurance.
-The Castle logo was also updated to blue, yellow and white.
+As "big box stores" emerged in Canada, Castle's members continued their growth and remained competitive.
+The focus on lumber and building materials set the typical Castle store apart.
+The buying group also assists stores with optional supplemental programs such as local flyers, television spots, health & safety tools, web site services and insurance.
+The brand logo was also updated to blue, yellow and white.

 In 2007, Castle's President and industry notable Provan Wylie retired.
-Replacing him was Ken Jenkins, formerly of gypsum manufacturer CGC Inc.
+Replacing him was Ken Jenkins, formerly of gypsum manufacturer CGC Inc. As a cooperative, the buying group is entirely owned by the member stores.
+Governance is provided by a Board of Directors composed exclusively of member stores with representation constitutionally mandated from four regions of Canada.